 Payroll can be handled one of three ways: by hand, with software, or through an accountant.

 You may choose to go the classic route and tackle it by hand.
-If you run a small business with only a few employees, you probably wouldn’t need to pay for payroll software or for an accountant’s help, as long as you’re confident in doing it yourself.
+If you run a small business with just one or two employees, you probably wouldn’t need to pay for software or for an accountant’s help, as long as you’re confident in doing payroll by yourself.

 But if you're not confident about doing it yourself, you could use the help of a hired accountant.
 Rather than having to juggle payroll as well as any other business-related responsibilities, you can hire an external accountant whose entire job it is to make sure your financials are all accurate and clean.

 While people still absolutely hire accountants, it’s definitely a job that has been somewhat sidelined due to the genesis of payroll software.
-Back in the days before widespread computer usage, you’d need an accountant to manage all the papers and calculations, but payroll software can take a lot of the weight off your shoulders.
+Back in the days before widespread computer usage, you’d need an accountant to manage all the papers and calculations, but learning how to use payroll software can take a lot of the weight off your shoulders.

 If you're interested in looking at one of the cheapest payroll software options on the market, check out Square Payroll.
 Otherwise, there are plenty of payroll software platforms that are worth your consideration.